How to Price Art Commissions: Your Art Pricing Guide

 Sticking to your formula a 6″ x 8″ painting will cost $240 and a 20″ x 24″ painting will cost $2400.
 This is regardless of how much time it took to paint.

-This is a handy guide: What Size of Art Sells Best?
+This is a handy guide: What Size Art Sells Best?
+Prints and Frame Sizes

 And none of this takes into account how each painting will be judged on its own merits.
-It’s all subjective, some art will sell and others not.
+It’s all subjective, some art will sell while others will not.

-For a formula to have any value, all the paintings must conform to a consistent theme, style, and medium.
-Where does that leave you if you try something new?
+For a pricing formula to have any value, all your paintings must conform to a consistent theme, style, and medium.
+Where does that leave you if you when you try something new?

-It makes more sense to calculate the price of an art print by formula because it’s a fixed product with a retail price, where true costs can be determined and time is not a factor.
+It makes more sense to calculate the price of an art print by formula because it’s a fixed cost with a retail price, and time is not a factor.

 How long does it take to make a piece of art?
 Good question.
 That’s almost like asking how long is a piece of string.